jasineri/gitartwork/README.md

 ## Usage:

 ### Option #1: Use gitartwork as a GitHub Action
+1. Ensure that under Settings > Actions > General > Workflow permissions, the "Read and write permissions" is set!
-1. Copy the workflow code into a `.github/workflows/gitartwork.yml` file in your repository.
+2. Copy the workflow code into a `.github/workflows/gitartwork.yml` file in your repository.

         name: gitartwork from a contribution graph
         on: